th3-z/zerve/README.md

 * Pyperclip - `pip3 install pyperclip`

 ## Installation
-Copy `zfiles` to somewhere in your `PATH` on the local machine, install any HTTP server and SSH on the remote host.
+Copy `zerve` to somewhere in your `PATH` on the local machine, install any HTTP server and SSH on the remote host.

 ### Dolphin file manager
-I've provided context menu entries for Dolphin, `zfile-upload.desktop` and `zfiles-delete.desktop`.
+I've provided context menu entries for KDE's Dolphin, `zerve-upload.desktop` and `zerve-delete.desktop`.
 These can be copied to `~/local/share/kservices5/ServiceMenu/` to add them to your context menu.

 ### Automatic deletion
 `clean` is a script that can be ran to delete uploads after some number of days.
 By default it looks in the `uploads` directory and deletes after three days, modification is trivial.
 Add this to your server's crontab to automate deletion.

 ## Configuration and usage
 You will need some a HTTP server on the file server.
-Edit the constants in `zfiles` to match your configuration:
+Edit the constants in `zerve` to match your configuration:

 * `REMOTE_HOST` - Domain name of remote server.
 * `TARGET_ROOT` - Root directory of your HTTP server on `REMOTE_HOST`.